Hammer

 The turns

-The number of turns performed is a personal choice, but in general 3 or 4 are used.
-These are a series of movements performed to increase the speed of the hammer using balance through the feet, and power from the legs and hips.
+These are a series of movements performed to increase the speed of the hammer using balance through the feet and power from the legs and hips.
 The feet are working together throughout the throw.
+The number of turns performed is a personal choice, but 3 or 4 are generally used.

-The right foot is turned through the toes and the left foot through the heel.
-At 6 o'clock once the right foot has completed its movement, it is lifted off the circle, with a driving action from the right knee.
-The right hip rotates up, back and around with the right foot touching down onto the circle at approximately 3 o'clock.
+The right foot is turned through the toes and the left through the heel.
+At 6 o'clock, once the right foot has completed its movement, it is lifted off the circle with a driving action from the right knee.
+The right hip rotates back and around, with the right foot touching down onto the circle at approximately 3 o'clock.
 The hammer is then accelerated by force transferred from the continually rotating right foot through the knees and hips to the downward path of the hammer back to the low point [12 o'clock].
-Please note, force can only be applied to the hammer ball when both feet are in contact with the circle and hammer ball on its downward path.
+Please note that a force can only be applied to the hammer ball when both feet are in contact with the circle and hammer ball on its downward path.
 The left foot continues to turn throughout and maintains contact with the circle.
-The upper body remains in a passive position, shoulders relaxed with straight arms.
-At the low point
+The upper body remains passive, shoulders relaxed with straight arms.
+The next turn starts at the low point [12 o'clock].

 The delivery

-After the turns performed by the thrower have accelerated the hammer head to its maximal velocity, the thrower now stays with both feet in contact with the circle but still rotating and, at the same time, extending through ankles, knees and hips to drive the hammer upward and out to a position opposite the low point, known as the high point, at which point the hammer is released.
-In the drive upward the feet are pointing at "9 o'clock" and the left side of the body is blocked.
+After the turns performed by the thrower have accelerated the hammer head to its maximal velocity, the thrower now stays with both feet in contact with the circle but still rotating and, at the same time, extending through ankles, knees and hips to drive the hammer upward and out to a position opposite the low point, known as the high point.
+In the drive upward, the feet point at "9 o'clock", and the left side of the body is blocked.
+At this point, the hammer is released.

 Heel-Toe Turn Footwork